cocowy1/RoSe-Robust-Self-supervised-Stereo-Matching-under-Adverse-Weather-Conditions/README.md

 │   │   └── night
     └── AdverseWeather testset
 ```
+# 2. Create AdverseWeather subset
+We employ [img2img-turbo](https://github.com/GaParmar/img2img-turbo) to generate the adverse weather subset.
+Specifically, you can download the toolkit and utilize the officially released weights for day2rainy and day2night, while we additionally provide the trained weights for day2foggy to further extend its applicability.

-# 2. Train on SceneFlow
+# 3. Train on SceneFlow
 Run `main_stereo.py` to train on the SceneFlow dataset.
 Please update the datapath in `main_stereo.py` to your training data path.
 Please note that the hyperparameter `enhancement=False` is used in the pre-training process.
 ```
 parser.add_argument('--enhancement', default=False, type=bool, help='optional feature refinement')
 ```

-# 3. Finetune \& Inference
+# 4. Finetune \& Inference
 Run `main_stereo_unp.py` to finetune on the different real-world datasets (Step 1).
 Please update the datapath in `main_stereo_unp.py` to your training data path.

 Run `main_stereo_pseudo.py` to finetune on the different real-world datasets (Step 2).
 Please update the datapath in `main_stereo_pseudo.py` to your training data path.